 HelpLine staff and volunteers are prepared to answer your questions about mental health issues including:

-- Signs and symptoms of mental illness
+- Symptoms of mental

-- Mental health treatment options
+- Treatment options

 - Local support groups and services

 - Education programs

 - Legal issues (the NAMI Legal Resource Service can connect individuals with attorneys in their area but does not have the resources to provide individual representation)

 We are unable to provide counseling or therapy, cannot provide specific recommendations for things like treatment or do individual casework, legal representations or other individual advocacy.
 In the event of a crisis call, we will transfer callers in crisis or suicidal situations to a national crisis line to provide.

 What To Do In An Emergency or Crisis